jourzero/waptrun/doc/OAuthThreatAssessment.md

 > An attacker could obtain the token from the browser's history.

 -   [x] Short expiry time for tokens - Google uses 1 hour which is OK for this app: exp - iat = 3600.
-We also overwrite the history via JS.
+We also overwrite the history via JS using
+        [replaceState](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState) to remove traces of the token in hashed links.

 -   [x] Reduced scope of the token to reduce the impact of an attack (openid email) - returned data:
         `{"iss":"accounts.google.com","azp":"<SAME_AS_AUD>","aud":"<GOOGLE_OAUTH_CLIENT_ID>","sub":"<SUBSCRIBER_ID>", "email":"<USER_EMAIL_ADDRESS>","email_verified":true,"iat":1642532533,"exp":1642536133,"jti":"<TOKEN_ID>"}`

--   [x] Make responses non-cacheable
+-   [x] Make responses non-cacheable (Google does that).

 #### 4.4.2.3.
 Threat: Malicious Client Obtains Authorization

+> A malicious client could attempt to obtain a token by fraud.
+The same countermeasures as for Section 4.4.1.4 are applicable (see below
+> countermeasures from 4.4.1.4), except client authentication.

--   [-] Authorization server should authenticate the client, if possible.
+-   [ ] (N/A) Authorization server should authenticate the client, if possible.
 Authentication takes place after end user has authorized access.

 -   [x] The authorization server should validate the client's redirect URI against the pre-registered redirect URI, if one exists (see
         Section 5.2.3.5).
-Note: An invalid redirect URI indicates an invalid client, whereas a valid redirect URI does not necessarily indicate a valid client.
-The level of confidence depends on the client type.
-For web applications, the level of confidence is high, since the redirect URI refers to the globally unique network endpoint of this application, whose fully qualified domain name
+Note: An invalid redirect URI indicates an invalid client, whereas a valid redirect URI does not necessarily indicate a valid client...
-        (FQDN) is also validated using HTTPS server authentication by the user agent.
-In contrast, for native clients, the redirect URI typically refers to device local resources, e.g., a custom scheme.
-So, a malicious client on a particular device can use the valid redirect URI the legitimate client uses on all other devices.

 -   [x] After authenticating the end user, the authorization server should ask him/her for consent.
 In this context, the authorization server should explain to the end user the purpose, scope, and duration of the authorization the client asked for.
 Moreover, the